My name’s Isaac LeFever. I am an art director and illustrator hailing from Seattle.

 In recent years Risograph has seen a resurgence of popularity.
 People appreciate the aesthetic qualities the prints offer and they are becoming a favorite medium for many poster designers.
 There’s also a lot of tinkering involved.
 These machines require care and problem solving to achieve the best results.

-I’ve been having a blast learning the intricacies of my Riso RZ 220 and will be offering prints for sale here on my web shop very soon.
+I’ve been having a blast learning the intricacies of my Riso RZ 220 and now have a selection of prints available on my web shop.